-The Ng Shing Gung was built in San Jose’s Heinlenville Chinatown in 1888.
+The Ng Shing Gung, or Temple of the Five Gods, was built in San Jose’s Heinlenville Chinatown in 1888 at Taylor and Cleveland Streets.
+The rear of the building faced onto 6th Street.
 The ground floor functioned as a community center with a Chinese calligraphy and literature classroom for children.
+It also served as a hostel for travelers who did not belong to any of the local family associations.
 An elaborately carved and gilded altar stood on the second floor.
-The temple housed statues of five divinities: Kwan Yin, Goddess of Mercy; Choi Sun, God of Wealth; Cheng Huan, God of Canton City; Kwan Gung, God of War and Justice; and Tien Hou, Queen of Heaven.
+The temple housed statues of five divinities: Kwan Yin, Goddess of Mercy; Choi Sun, God of Wealth; Cheng Huan, God of Canton City; Kwan Gung, God of Loyalty and Righteousness; and Tien Hou, Queen of Heaven.

 The historic photo on this page (reprinted with permission from the San Jose Historical Museum) shows the Ng Shing Gung decorated with paper figures for San Jose Chinatown’s Da Jui celebration.